 The Civil Service Exam, conducted by the UPSC, recruits personnel into the prestigious civil services of India.
 Candidates who clear this exam can join the services as IAS, IPS, IFS, IRS officers, etc. The three-stage exam is conducted annually and begins with the UPSC Prelims.

-The IAS Prelims 2020 is scheduled to be held on 4th October 2020.
-The IAS Mains will be held from 8th January 2021 onwards.
+The IAS Prelims is scheduled to be held on 10th October 2021.
+The IAS Mains are scheduled to take place from 7th January 2022 for five days (Exam will be held on 7, 8, 9, 15 & 16 January 2022).
 If you wish to take the IAS exam, you must apply for the same online only through the official UPSC website.
 You will also have to pay the fees (unless you are exempted).
 On this page, you can get all the important details such as how to apply for the IAS prelims exam, guidelines to fill in the form, pay the fees, UPSC exam important dates, and other relevant information.